resources

 It is a virtual omnipresent repository of documents, servers, and applications that can be accessed remotely through the Internet.
 It does not involve any additional installations or plugins.

-Many people subconsciously integrate the cloud into their day-to-day lives through Google Drive, Gmail, Facebook, and Instagram, all cloud-based platforms.
+Many subconsciously integrate the cloud into their daily lives through Google Drive, Gmail, Facebook, and Instagram, all cloud-based platforms.

 Evolution of Cloud Computing